BrodieLucht/ePortfolio/README.md

 # ePortfolio
-Evidence demonstrating each of the learning outcomes for this unit:
+Evidence is provided here, demonstrating each of the learning objectives for this unit:
 1. Explain communication concepts and strategies
    - Partook the [Facts vs Opinions](A1%20Fact%20Oppinions.docx) activity, designed to demonstrate the importance of communication and listening stratergies.
    - Wrote a [script with gesture plan](Draft_script&Gesture_plan.docx), for a presentation I gave on Assistive technology for the elderly in the context of Finland.